fanglingsu/vimb/commands.md

   Example: `:run set input-bg-normal=#ff0 | set input-fg-normal=#f0f | 5pagedown`

 pass-through
-: Switches vimb into pass-through mode.
-In pass-through mode only the `<ctrl-c>` and `<esc>` keybindings are interpreted by vimb, all other keystrokes are given to the webview to handle them.
+: Switches vimb into Pass-Through Mode.
+In pass-through Mode only the `<ctrl-c>` and `<esc>` keybindings are interpreted by vimb, all other keystrokes are given to the webview to handle them.
 This allows to use websites that uses keybindings itself, that might be swallowed by vimb else.